 Remember to create the Picture so that the person reading the report gets a clear understanding of why you have concerns about a child or children.
-Make it factual - how you are involved, what did you see, what did you hear, what happened, where did it happen, when did it happen, who else is involved and why you are reporting.
+Make it factual - how you are involved, what did you see, what did you hear, what happened, where did it happen, who else is involved and why you are reporting.